Economy of Delhi: Transport

 Another key contributor to Delhi's economy is the transportation sector and the city has been investing various in transport infrastructure projects.
 More than half of the population in Delhi is dependent on public transport for commuting purposes.
 Various methods of transportation thrive in Delhi, including the Delhi Metro, trains and buses.

 The city's metro system in particular is a highly efficient public transport system that was initiated by the Delhi and Indian government in 1998.
 In 2017, the Metro brought in a revenue of ₹5,388 crore.
 That said, the Metro has been operating with a loss on an EBITDA basis for the past few years and, as of March 2016, its total debt stands at ₹291.5 billion.

 The state-owned Delhi Transport Corporation (DTC) runs the world's largest fleet of CNG buses and one of India's largest bus transport systems.
 Buses are a very popular means of transportation in Delhi, accounting for about 60% of Delhi's total transport demand.
 Delhi used to have a Bus Rapid Transit System as well that was a much-vaunted project of the previous Sheila Dikshit-led Congress government however, due to criticisms over poor planning, the Aam Aadmi Party government dismantled the system in 2016.

 Auto-rickshaws (commonly known as Auto) are also popular.
 Cheap, environment-friendly and easily available, these Auto-rickshaws are used both by Delhi residents going on short commutes and tourists yearning for a joyride.

 Indira Gandhi International Airport, the primary civilian aviation hub for the NCR, serves Delhi's domestic and international flights and is the busiest airport in India.
 The airport contributes about 34.5% of the total trade transacted through all major airports of India.
 It serves as a hub for Air India, GoAir, SpiceJet, IndiGo and AirAsia India.

 Employment

-As per the Economic survey of Delhi (2005–2006), Delhi's workforce constitutes 32.82% of the population, and increased by 52.52% between 1991 and 2001.
-Delhi's unemployment rate decreased from 12.57% in 1999–2000 to 4.63% in 2003.
-In December 2004, 636,000 people were registered with various employment exchange programmes in Delhi.
-In 2001 the total workforce in national and state governments and the quasi-government sector was 620,000, and the private sector employed 219,000.
+As per the Economic survey of Delhi (2022–2023), Delhi's workforce constitutes 33.28% of the population (during 2011).
+The estimated employment rate in Delhi during the period July 2020-June 2021 was 93.7.
+Unemployment rate in Delhi during aforesaid period was 6.3.
+Female workers constitute a less percentage of workers during 2011 and it approximated up to 15% of workers in Delhi.
+The major shares of workers in Delhi were in the category of other workers, which includes all industrial and tertiary sector activities at it constitutes at 95%.

 The workforce participation rate for Delhi residents aged above 15 years was 40.8% in 2015-16, lower than the 41.8% recorded in 2012-13.
 Delhi's workforce participation rate is lower than the national average of 50.5%.

 The Delhi chief minister launched a job portal "Rozgar Bazar" for recruiters and job aspirants during the COVID-19 pandemic.